-Certain red flags almost always indicate a moving scam.
-If this is your first time hiring a professional mover or you haven’t moved in a while, it’s good to review the most common signs that you’re looking at a scam.
+If this is your first time hiring a professional mover or you haven’t moved in a while, it’s good to review the most common signs of a scam:

 - The company only does phone estimates: If a company refuses to come to your home to make a final estimate, that’s a red flag.
 Some scammers make rough estimates over the phone, accept your deposit and vanish.
 A legitimate company comes to your home to determine an accurate estimate.
-It’s also a red flag if a moving company grudgingly agrees to inventory your items but gives no more than a cursory glance before giving you an estimate.
+It’s also a red flag if a mover grudgingly agrees to inventory your items but only gives them a cursory glance.

-- The mover demands a significant down payment: A small down payment is normal, but scammers sometimes ask for large down payments, pocket them and disappear.
-Another common scam involves holding your items and demanding more money to return them.
+- The mover demands a significant down payment: A small down payment is normal (usually under 20%), but scammers sometimes ask for large down payments, pocket them and disappear.
+Another common moving scam involves holding your items and demanding more money to return them — these scammers are called "rogue movers."

-- The bid is suspicious: Bids can be suspicious in several ways.
-If one quote is dramatically lower than the other, that’s a red flag.
+- The bid is suspicious: If one quote is dramatically lower than the other, that’s a red flag.
 Also, be wary of companies who refuse to put estimates in writing.

-- The moving company doesn’t mention your rights and responsibilities: We mean this literally.
-By law, licensed movers must provide their customers with a packet entitled “Your Rights and Responsibilities When You Move” before interstate moves.
+- The moving company doesn’t mention your rights and responsibilities: By law, licensed movers must provide their customers with a packet entitled “Your Rights and Responsibilities When You Move” before interstate moves.

-- The company has gone through several name changes: If you can trace the company’s history through several name changes, that’s a bad sign.
-Companies with subpar consumer reviews often do this as a tactic to throw off prospective customers and get around previously negative coverage.
+- The company has gone through several name changes: If you can trace the company’s history through multiple recent name changes, that’s a bad sign.
+Companies with subpar consumer reviews often do this to mislead prospective customers and get around previous negative coverage.

 - The insurance supposedly covers everything: If a mover claims its insurance covers absolutely everything, be skeptical.
 Typical protection starts at 60 cents per pound, meaning the company reimburses you that amount for the total weight of all your belongings if they're damaged, destroyed or lost.